Carbon-Penalised Portfolio Insurance Strategies in a Stochastic Factor Model with Partial Information: Numerical experiments

-Figure \ref{fig:expsoure_risk_free}, illustrates the optimal multiplier $\bar m^\star$ (left panel) and the optimal exposure to the risk-free asset $S_0$ (right panel) at $t=0$ as functions of carbon aversion $\varepsilon$, and offers a description of the same effect from a different angle.
+Figure \ref{fig:expsoure_risk_free}, illustrates the optimal multiplier $\bar m^\star$ (left panel) and the optimal exposure to the risk-free asset $S^0$ (right panel) at $t=0$ as functions of carbon aversion $\varepsilon$, and offers a description of the same effect from a different angle.
 When $\varepsilon=0$, the PPI strategy’s exposure to the risky assets is entirely determined by risk aversion $\delta$.
-In particular, relatively low levels of the risk-aversion parameter (e.g., $\delta = 0.7$ and $\delta = 1$) lead to high values of the multiplier and large exposures to $\mathbf{S}$, thereby making the strategy leveraged.
-Conversely, a higher $\delta$ implies a lower optimal multiplier $\bar m^\star$ and thus a smaller exposure to $\mathbf{S}$, which -- under the PPI mechanism -- results in a larger allocation to the risk-free asset $S_0$.
+In particular, relatively low levels of the risk-aversion parameter (e.g., $\delta = 0.7$ and $\delta = 1$) lead to high values of the multiplier and large exposures to $\mathbf{S}$ (hence lower exposure to the risk free asset).
+Conversely, a higher $\delta$ implies a lower optimal multiplier $\bar m^\star$ and thus a smaller exposure to $\mathbf{S}$, which -- under the PPI mechanism -- results in a larger allocation to the risk-free asset $S^0$.
 Similarly, as $\varepsilon$ increases, $\bar m^\star$ decreases, implying a lower exposure to carbon intensive stocks.
-This translates in a higher allocation to $S_0$, in particular in cases where the risk aversion $\delta$ is low.
+This translates in a higher allocation to $S^0$, in particular in cases where the risk aversion $\delta$ is low.

 We now turn to the dynamic analysis.
 To illustrate how the proposed carbon-penalised PPI strategy shapes the allocation mechanism, we simulate the optimal exposures $\mathbf{\bar E}^\star$ over the entire investment horizon.
-The results, reported in Figure \ref{fig:dynamic_analysis_partial_info}, indicate that our strategy successfully manages the trade-off between stock’s risk–return and the carbon footprint.
+The results, reported in Figure \ref{fig:dynamic_analysis_partial_info}, indicate that our strategy successfully {incorporates joint consideration of financial performance and carbon exposure}.
 In particular, brown stock number $3$ is assigned the lowest average exposure, reflecting the strategy’s sensitivity to sustainability criteria.
 However, the methodology is not limited to a naïve exclusion of carbon-intensive assets.
 Indeed, although stock number $4$ is also brown, it has a similar exposure as that of the green stock number $1$.
 This is because stock number $4$ exhibits the highest Sharpe ratio ($\mathrm{SR}$).
 This demonstrates that the penalisation mechanism does not merely exclude high-carbon assets; rather, it adjusts allocations based on a balanced evaluation of both environmental and financial features.

 Table \ref{tab:three_scenarios_perf_analysis_partial_info} shows how carbon aversion $\varepsilon$ and risk aversion $\delta$ shape the distribution of the terminal wealth of the optimal PPI strategy, under three scenarios: Scenario $1$, where green stocks outperform brown stocks; Scenario $2$, where green and brown stocks perform similarly; and Scenario $3$, where green stocks underperform brown stocks.
 To generate the three scenarios, we specify three different drift vectors $\mathbf{a}$ for the stock price process $\mathbf{S}$ (reported in Table \ref{tab:scenarios}), while keeping all other parameters fixed as in Table \ref{tab:model_params}.